stomp-js/stomp-js.github.io/_faqs/alternatives-are-there-any-missing-features-from-original-jeff-mesnil-stompjs.md

 The Jeff Mesnil's stompjs does not support the STOMP protocol strictly while `@stomp/stompjs` implements the protocol strictly and completely.
-This might, some cases, give behavioral differences.
+This might, in some cases, give behavioral differences.
 If you facing any such issues please raise an issue.